-where [cdrom_path] is the path to the TGZ file on your CD-ROM.
+where [cdrom\path] is the path to the TGZ file on your CD-ROM.

 NOTE that if you do not include the pipe to tar, the extraction will fail when the intermediate file exceeds most Unix file system's 2 GB size limits on single files.
+Appropriate Java Runtime Environments (jre) for MetamorphoSys are included for each format.

-All users should extract the full 2002AA UMLS Knowledge Sources to hard disk, creating the Standard UMLS2002AA Directory Structure below which occupies 3.25 GB.
-We recommend a minimum of 6-8 GB available disk space.
+All users should extract the full 2003AA UMLS Knowledge Sources to hard disk, creating the Standard 2003AA Directory Structure below which occupies 4.2 GB.
+We recommend a minimum of 8 GB available disk space.

-PLEASE NOTE that you must have the full 2002AA UMLS Knowledge Sources on a local hard disk to use MetamorphoSys; you will need MetamorphoSys to comply with the license agreement and to customize the Metathesaurus to meet your needs.
+PLEASE NOTE that you must have the full 2003AA UMLS Knowledge Sources on a local hard disk to use MetamorphoSys; you will need MetamorphoSys to comply with the license agreement and to customize the Metathesaurus to meet your needs.

-Standard 2002AA UMLS Knowledge Source Directory Structure
+Standard 2003AA UMLS Knowledge Source Directory Structure